alpoliakov/kottans_frontend/README.md

 ### Courses:
 >__1.
 Version Control with Git__
 - Again Git!?
 No,  newly!
+- In fact, the course is excellent, it complements the courses that were passed before.
+For me it was useful to learn more about opportunities such as revert changes, or even delete commits.
+As well as work with organize your commits with tags.
+- In the future I want to try to use such opportunities as: revert changes, organize my commits with tags, use git commit's --amend flag to alter the last commit, use git reset and git revert to undo and erase commits.

 >__2.
 GitHub & Collaboration__
 >[Reference to the result of execution Task_2](Task_2/task02.md)